pragmarb/pragma-decorator/README.md

 Decorators are a way to easily convert your API resources into JSON with minimum hassle.

-They are built on top of [ROAR](https://github.com/apotonick/roar) but provide some useful helpers for rendering collection, including pagination metadata and expanding associations.
+They are built on top of [ROAR](https://github.com/apotonick/roar) but provide some useful helpers for rendering collections, including pagination metadata and expanding associations.

 ## Installation